OpenMDAO/POEMs/POEM_046.md

 ### serial->serial
 Serial variables are duplicated on all processes, and are assumed to have the same value on all processes as well.
 Following the "always assume local" convention, a serial->serial connection will default to `src_indices` that transfer the local output copy to the local input.
+However, for serial variables OpenMDAO expects the user to give those src indices relative to the local size of the variable, regardless of which process you happen to be on.
+This keeps the interface uniform and unchanging regardless of the number of processes allocated.

 Example: Serial output of size 5, connected to a serial input of size 5; duplicated on three procs.
 If no `src_indices` are given, then the default on each processor would assumed to be: